Setland34/task-management-app/README.md

 * When submitting issues, please provide detailed information about the problem and steps to reproduce it.
 * When submitting pull requests, ensure that your code follows the project's coding standards and includes tests for any new functionality.

+### Coding Standards and Best Practices

+* Follow the existing code style and conventions used in the project.
+* Write clear and concise commit messages.
+* Ensure that your code is well-documented and includes comments where necessary.
+* Write tests for any new functionality or changes to existing functionality.

+### Code of Conduct

+We are committed to providing a welcoming and inclusive environment for all contributors.
+By participating in this project, you agree to abide by our code of conduct:

+* Be respectful and considerate of others.
+* Avoid offensive or inappropriate language and behavior.
+* Be open to constructive feedback and suggestions.
+* Report any unacceptable behavior to the project maintainers.

 ## Acknowledgments and Credits

 We would like to thank the following third-party libraries, tools, and resources used in this project: